MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 - Set the application ID URI value in the *identifierUris* property.
 Replace `{Function_Url_Hostname}` with the hostname of the `{Function_Url}` you recorded earlier.
 - Set the `{authenticationeventsAPI_AppId}` value with the **appId** that you recorded earlier.
 - An example value is `api://authenticationeventsAPI.azurewebsites.net/00001111-aaaa-2222-bbbb-3333cccc4444`.
-Take note of this value as you'll use it later in this article in place of `{functionApp_IdentifierUri}`.
+Take note of this value as it's needed later in this article in place of `{functionApp_IdentifierUri}`.

     ```http
     PATCH https://graph.microsoft.com/v1.0/applications/{authenticationeventsAPI_ObjectId}